North Dakota Pooled Trust

 How are the funds used?

-The funds in the Pooled Trust can be used for supplemental/special needs of the beneficiary not covered by Medicaid or other public programs and when the purchase of or payment for such items do not risk the beneficiary’s eligibility for these programs.
-Supplemental/ special needs items include:
+The funds in the Pooled Trust can be used to cover the supplemental or special needs of the beneficiary that are not covered by Medicaid or other public programs, provided the purchase or payment for such items does not jeopardize the beneficiary's eligibility for these programs.
+These supplemental or special needs items include:

 - Health and dental procedures and equipment for which there are not funds otherwise available.

-- Rehabilitative and occupational therapy services, medical procedures even though not medically necessary or life saving, medical insurance payments.
+- Rehabilitative and occupational therapy services, medical procedures even if not medically necessary or life saving and medical insurance payments.

-- Supplemental nursing and home care, private case management, supplemental dietary needs.
+- Supplemental nursing and home care, private case management, and supplemental dietary needs.

-- Travel, entertainment, companionship, cultural experiences, vacations, visitation by friends and relatives.
+- Travel, entertainment, companionship, cultural experiences, vacations, and visits from friends and relatives.

 How does the North Dakota Pooled Trust Operate?